dhellmann/pymotw-3/source/porting_notes.rst

 These modules are still present in the standard library, but are deprecated and should not be used in new Python 3 programs.

+asyncore and asynchat
+  Asynchronous I/O and protocol handlers.

+  See :mod:`asyncio` instead.

 formatter
   Generic output formatter and device interface.